 In order to communicate with contacts on mobile phones or landlines, your Telerivet project needs a route between the Telerivet servers and the telecom operators.

-Telerivet supports multiple types of routes, including Android phones, virtual numbers, alphanumeric sender IDs, and SMS shortcodes.
+Telerivet supports multiple types of routes, including Android phones, virtual numbers, alphanumeric sender IDs, SMS shortcodes, and chat apps.
 The best option depends on your location, message volume, usage pattern, and budget.

-Each type of route enables Telerivet to connect to mobile networks, but different types of routes may support different message types (such as SMS, MMS and voice calls), support for incoming or outgoing messages, have different capabilities, geographic reach, and cost, and may be best suited for certain message volumes or specific types of content.-
+Each type of route enables Telerivet to connect to mobile networks, but different types of routes may support different message types (such as SMS, MMS, voice calls, USSD sessions, and chat app messages), support for incoming or outgoing messages, have different capabilities, geographic reach, and cost, and may be best suited for certain message volumes or specific types of content.

 Android phones work in any country and are suitable for sending up to a few thousand SMS messages per day (per Android phone).
 Many mobile networks offer discounted SMS bundles that make this the most affordable way to send messages.
 However, it requires an up-front investment to purchase an Android phone, as well as ongoing maintenance to keep the Android phone charged, connected to the internet, and (for prepaid users) topped up with credit to send messages.
 Android phones can receive notifications of incoming calls, but Telerivet cannot use Android phones to send or receive voice (IVR) calls.